The National Strategy for Homeland Security and the Louisiana Homeland Security Strategy

 The devastation caused by Hurricane Katrina severely hampered the ability of emergency responders operating on the statewide 800MHz analog system to communicate with other emergency service personnel.
 In addition, communications systems maintained by local governments suffered severe and debilitating damage, which further restricted communications between emergency responders.

 The Louisiana Wireless Information Network (LWIN) is the largest statewide radio system in the country.
-It provides daily voice communications to more than 84,000 users at the Federal, State, local and nongovernmental levels.
+It provides daily voice communications to more than 90,000 users at the Federal, State, local and nongovernmental levels.
 Of these users, more than 70 percent are from local jurisdictions.
 LWIN provides 95 percent in-building coverage to the nine (9) largest metropolitan areas in the State.
-In 2015, there were an average of 12 million push-to-talk (PTT) transmissions a month on LWIN.
+In 2016, there were an average of over 12 million push-to-talk (PTT) transmissions a month on LWIN.
 Planned major expansions will increase system capacity to accommodate additional users over the next 10 years.

 Currently LWIN operates with: